antonioscardace/Server-Health-Check-Daemon/README.md

 - The use of [Visual Studio](https://visualstudio.microsoft.com/downloads/) is recommended.
 - Need to download and install Java and Maven.
 - Need to have MySQL, if you don't have it anywhere, download and install it [from here](https://dev.mysql.com/downloads/installer/).
-- Need to have a Telegram or an Email Account wherever you want to receive alerts.
+- Need to have a Telegram or a Slack or an Email account to receive alerts.

 ### Installation for Developers